 In the end, mastering the fisheye with a wide-angle lens primarily comes down to one thing: practice.
 Be willing to get out there, explore, and see what you can create.
 You’ll find with the fisheye that objects become exaggerated and take on an entirely new personality and dimension.

+But how to take fisheye photos?
 If you’re looking to branch into this world of distortion, here are a few tips from the Skylum team.

 One of the wildly wonderful things that a fisheye lens does is that it changes the curvature of the Earth.
 The more you move your object or line to the edge of the frame, the more radically distorted it will become.
 If you place the horizon in the middle of your frame, it will rest straight across the image.
 To make this distortion become even more exaggerated, place your horizon extremely close to the top of the frame.

+Now you know how to use a fisheye lens.
 If you want your horizon below the center of the frame, point your lens up.
 If you want your horizon above the center of the frame, tip your lens down.
 If you’d like the horizon to be level, keep it in the center of the frame.

 From street snaps to wedding reception photos, keep all things crazy and cool with the fisheye lens.
-Like we said, don’t be afraid to practice and take wild shots.
+As we said, don’t be afraid to practice and take wild shots.
 Be willing to experiment and see what you can come up with.